Prometheus-X-association/edge-computing/kubernetes/deployment/training/README.md

 Each physical node is configured as a separate docker image playing the role of a cluster node.
 The Edge computing building block (ptx-edge) is represented with standalone components distributed in these nodes.

-- k3d-training-server-0: main control plane node running ptx-edge management components.
+- _k3d-training-server-0_: main control plane node running ptx-edge management components.
-- k3d-node-*: worker nodes belonging to different privacy zones (data-0/1, and federated).
+- _k3d-node-*_: worker nodes belonging to different privacy zones (data-0/1, and federated).

+The currently supported training setup si the following:

 ![trainig_setup_architecture.png](figures/trainig_setup_architecture.png)

 ## Dependencies

-The setup script ([install_deps.sh](scripts/install_deps.sh)) is tested on Ubuntu 24.04.3 LTS with upgraded packages.

-The script installs required system packages and dependencies for the following tools:
+The setup script ([install_deps.sh](scripts/install_deps.sh)) installs required system packages and dependencies for the following tools:

 - `docker`: container manager
 - `k3d`: managing local clusters with docker-in-docker based on the Kubernetes variant k3s